Weekly West Nile Virus Update

 The WNV Story Map may not always be updated at the same time as the WNV Surveillance Statistics website and the Weekly Update.
 Please check back later if the Story Map does not align with the Weekly Surveillance Statistics and Weekly Update.

-Manitobans are encouraged to enjoy warm weather activities and reduce the risk of mosquito bites and exposure to WNV by:
+Manitobans are encouraged to enjoy warm weather activities but take measures to reduce the risk of mosquito bites and exposure to WNV by:

 • reducing the amount of time spent outdoors during peak mosquito hours between dusk and dawn;